samuell/devbox-golang/README.md

 #### Bring up the VM

-With docker provider:
+With docker provider (Expect it to take at least ~8m):

 ```bash
 vagrant up docker
 ```

-With VirtualBox provider:
+With VirtualBox provider (Expect it to take at least ~20m):

 ```bash
 vagrant up virtualbox